 Some drugs are negatively affected by dairy products.
 For example, the calcium in milk binds up tetracycline, a commonly prescribed antibiotic, so less

 is absorbed.
-To prevent this, tetracycline should be taken at least two hours before or after eating dairy products or taking
+To prevent this, tetracycline should be taken at least 2 hours before or after eating dairy products or taking

 high blood pressure

 medication.
 Therefore, I should use a potassium-containing salt substitute—